niemasd/ViralMSA/README.md

 # ViralMSA
 ViralMSA is a tool to perform reference-guided multiple sequence alignment of viral genomes.
 ViralMSA wraps around existing read mapping tools such as [Minimap2](https://doi.org/10.1093/bioinformatics/bty191), and as such, it can natively improve as methods of read mapping evolve.
 Importantly, this approach scales linearly with the number of sequences and can be massively parallelized.
 However, insertions with respect to the reference genome will be thrown away.
 This is fair for many viral analyses (e.g. phylogenetic inference, as insertions with respect to the reference likely lack phylogenetic information), but it may not be appropriate for all contexts.

-Importantly, ViralMSA differs significantly from [VIRULIGN](https://doi.org/10.1093/bioinformatics/bty851), a codon-correct reference-guided alignment tool designed for viruses, in three key ways:

-1. ViralMSA in its default settings is orders of magnitude faster than VIRULIGN, which is critical for rapidly-growing epidemics
-2. ViralMSA in its default settings uses significantly less memory than does VIRULIGN, which makes it feasible for running analyses on a personal machine
-    * On a SARS-CoV-2 whole-genome dataset containing 100 sequences, VIRULIGN consumed roughly 10 GB of memory, whereas ViralMSA consumed hundreds of MB
-3. VIRULIGN is codon-aware, making it appropriate for the alignment of coding sequences, whereas ViralMSA is appropriate for the alignment of full viral genomes

 ## Installation
 ViralMSA is written in Python 3 and depends on [BioPython](https://biopython.org/).
 You can simply download [ViralMSA.py](ViralMSA.py) to your machine and make it executable: